 ATAMI is open to outside users and encourages interaction with industry.
 We collaborate with small and large companies to develop nano and microtechnology solutions, from efficient jet engines to a portable dialysis appliance.

-Please refer to our "How to Get Started at MBI" page for external users if you are interested in becoming a facility user.
-Information regarding tooling fees is available in the following downloadable PDF, "MBI FY14 External User Rates."
+Please refer to our "How to Get Started as a New User at ATAMI" page for external users if you are interested in becoming a facility user.

 In addition to collaborative work, the facilities, on a pay-for-service basis, provide those who do not have equipment or who need extra bandwidth, with access to high-cost capital equipment and technical expertise.
 We fulfill time-critical needs during production ramp and intense phases of research and development.
 Users include biotech, semiconductor, solar, wood products, defense and advanced materials companies and universities.

 Here are just a few examples of external collaborators:

 - CH2MHill: Collaborating with Oregon State University, the Pacific Northwest National Laboratory and Voxtel Inc. on improving manufacturing processes for PV production.
 Read more about this state-of-the-art research in an ONAMI press release.
 The image at right is a representation of the core/shell/ligand shell Voxtel’s nanodot technology.